 - Inhale and exhale, extending your arms up overhead, reaching through your upper back.

-- Again, inhale and exhale and slowly roll down toward the floor, rounding your back one vertebra at a time.
+- Again, inhale and exhale and slowly roll down toward the floor, tucking your chin to your chest and rounding your back one vertebra at a time.

-- As you roll the torso toward the floor, hinge your hips back as if sitting into a chair.
+- As you roll the torso toward the floor, hinge your hips back as if sitting into a chair but don't bend your knees fully into a squat position.

 - Once you've lowered as far as you can, roll back up one vertebra at a time.